skadistats/smoke/README.md

     sudo apt-get install build-essential

+You will also need `python-dev`:

+    sudo apt-get install python-dev

 You will need the `snappy` development libraries.
 Mac OS X users can get this easily with Homebrew or MacPorts.
 With Homebrew, for example: